-- setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties: - identification and management of risks.
+- clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.

 The board of trustees has considered the need for a specific internal audit function and has decided to appoint Mazars LLP as internal auditor.